-If you manage projects (or you would like to manage them) but you don’t have a certification yet, getting certified will help.
+If you manage projects (or you would like to manage them) and you don’t have a certification yet, getting certified will help.
 If you are already certified in one or more area, adding some more could help too.
-In addition, don’t forget to work on improving your leadership and strategic and business management skills.
+In addition, don’t forget to work on improving your leadership, strategic and business management skills.
 It is not optional.

-If you are a business leader, or a manager of people who manage projects, discover how best to utilize project management in your business.
+If you are a business leader, or a manager of people who manage projects, you want to know how to best utilize project management in your business.
 Find out how to develop your people and their skills.
 Enable them to achieve business results in the most effective and efficient ways.
-Ingrain consistent application of methods, techniques and processes deemed as best practices.
-There is also an option to outsource managing of your projects.
+Ingrain consistent application of methods, techniques and processes proven as best practices.
+Another option is to outsource managing of your projects.

-Whatever your story, this website is designed to help you find information, ideas and inspiration to move you forward and ahead of your competition.
+Whatever your story, this website is designed to help you find information, ideas and inspiration to move you forward and ahead.

-You’re looking for some specific information and you can’t find it here?
-Drop me a line through any of the channels listed on the About page, and I’ll respond as quickly as I can.
+You’re looking for something specific and you can’t find it here?
+Drop me a line, and I’ll respond as quickly as I can.
 The quickest ways would likely be Snapchat, Twitter, or Facebook, but please feel free to connect in any way you’d prefer.

 It is a discipline that is becoming more and more popular, as its benefits become more and more visible to businesses and organizations.
 Project Management Institute (PMI), the leading global professional association in this area, conducted a research study and predicted that by year 2020 millions and millions of new roles will be created globally in this profession.